agoston-io/agoston-backend/README.md

 # Role Variables

+- `backend_domain`: the domain name for the backend server (used for the reverse proxy).
 - `ansible_host`: server name/IP on which you want to deploy the Agoston backend.
 - `ansible_user`: the server user with the private SSH key authorized on the target server.
 This server must be able to become `root` via the proper privilege delegation: